Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 Validation and Status

-Figure 15: Device Updates screen showing status of Windows Updates.
+Figure 38: Device Updates screen showing status of Windows Updates.

 An administrator can select a device and view the Updates tab for a holistic view of all updates that have been installed on the device.
-The Update sources now uniquely include queries based on the Windows Update Agent (WUA), DISM, and WMI.
+The Update sources include queries based on the Windows Update Agent (WUA), DISM, and WMI.
 Because these three sources are used, the accuracy and validity of the Windows Update status is ensured.

-Figure 14: Device report showing Windows Updates by source.
+Figure 39: Device report showing Windows Updates by source.

 Lastly, customizable dashboards can be created within Intelligence based on real-time Windows Updates metrics.

-Figure 15: Intelligence Windows Updates data points.
+Figure 40: Intelligence Windows Updates data points.

 Troubleshooting